Safeguarding Policy

 You can raise any concern with our safeguarding officer.
 If the concern involves the safeguarding officer, you can contact the chief executive (ceo@local-welcome.org).

-If the concern is about the chief executive, you should contact the chair of the board of trustees (chair@local-welcome.org).
+If the concern is about a member of the staff management team, you should contact the chair of the board of trustees (chair@local-welcome.org).

 If the concern is about a chair of trustees, please contact the chief executive, and they will ensure it is dealt with by different trustees.